What Can Cause a Humidifier to Stop Working After Cleaning?

 If you have been asking: What do the buttons on a HoMedics humidifier do?
-It is all in the user manual of your humidifier.
+It is all in the user manual for your humidifier.

 Remember, the user manual also warns you of things not to do.
-If you do contrary to what the manufacturer intended, you will void the warranty of your new unit.
+If you do something contrary to what the manufacturer intended, you will void the warranty on your new unit.

 Can you get sick from not cleaning your humidifier?

 If you think your humidifier might refuse to work after cleaning it, you might want to miss a few cleaning sessions.